-Description and review of the Saturday, September 29, 2018, 6th Annual Sacramento Farm-to-Fork Festival.
+Description and review of the 6th Annual Sacramento Farm-to-Fork Festival.
 The festival is held annually in September on Capitol Mall.

-The 6th Annual Sacramento Farm-to-Fork Festival was held September 29 -29.
-This year the event added a Friday start this year from 4:00 p.m. to 9:00 p.m. making it a two-day event.
-My plan, as in year’s past, was to spend part of the day at the Sacramento Farm-to-Fork Festival on Saturday.
-The event, with 145 vendors, ran from 11:00 a.m. to 6:00 p.m.
+The 2018 Sacramento Farm-to-Fork Festival was held September 29 -29.
+This year the event added a Friday start from 4:00 p.m. to 9:00 p.m. making it a two-day event for the first time.
+My plan, as in past years, was to spend part of the day at the Festival on Saturday.
+The Saturday event, with 145 vendors, ran from 11:00 a.m. to 6:00 p.m.

 It was a perfect day – in the high 70’s with a light breeze.
 Festival organizers encourage use of alternative means of transportation, so I had seriously considered taking advantage of the offer from Sacramento Regional Transit (free rides on bus and light rail for event day participants).
 I went so far as to print out the free pass from the RT website before deciding to reserve a parking space in advance ($5) at one of the nearby City parking garages.
 A free supervised bike valet is also available for those who choose to bike to the event.

-A lot was happening in Downtown Sacramento on Saturday.
+A lot was happening in Downtown Sacramento that Saturday.
 There were long lines of adults and children queued up at the Sacramento Convention Center for the 21st Annual Sacramento Reptile Show.
-One of these years I am going to have to check out the Sacramento Reptile Show – I have noticed that it always seems to attract large crowds!
+One of these years I am going to have to check it out!
+I have noticed previously that it always seems to attract large crowds!

 As often is the case, there was at least one – if not more – events taking place in Capitol Park.
 Two fire trucks with ladders extended had an American flag flying in the breeze between them over a park entrance on L Street for the 16th Annual California Firefighters Memorial Ceremony.
 This year the ceremony honored 37 fallen firefighters.